 Stimulants, such as amphetamines like Adderall and Ritalin, are used to treat Attention Deficient Hyperactivity Disorder (ADHD).
 The increase in alertness and attention helps those diagnosed with ADHD to focus and increase productivity.

 Stimulants enhance the effects of monoamine neurotransmitters.
-This in turn increases heart rate and blood sugar as well as opens the pathways of the respiratory system (National Institute on Drug Abuse, 2018).
-As such, stimulants are often misused as a way to get high, boost energy and/or lose weight.
-Not only are users at risk of addiction due to the surge in neurotransmitter release, but high doses can also pose danger to vital organs such as the heart, causing an irregular heartbeat and even cardiac arrest.
-Acute toxicity can also occur, causing psychosis and hallucinations (Morton & Stockton, 2000).
+This, in turn, increases heart rate and blood sugar as well as opens the pathways of the respiratory system5.
+As such, stimulants are often misused as a way to get high, boost energy, and/or lose weight.
+Not only are users at risk of addiction due to the surge in neurotransmitter release, but high doses can also pose a danger to vital organs such as the heart, causing an irregular heartbeat and even cardiac arrest.
+Acute toxicity can also occur, causing psychosis and hallucinations4.